googleapis/release-please-action/README.md

 ## Creating major/minor tags

-If you are using release-please to publish a GitHub acton, you will likely want to tag a major and minor tag during a release, i.e., if you are releasing `v2.8.3`, you will also want to update tags `v2` and `v2.8`.
+If you are using release-please to publish a GitHub action, you will likely want to tag a major and minor tag during a release, i.e., if you are releasing `v2.8.3`, you will also want to update tags `v2` and `v2.8`.
 This allows your users to pin to `v2`, and get updates to your library without updating their